Core Value

 Click Here for: Student Volunteer Form

-You can contact the church office our our Meals Coordinator if you have any questions.
+You can contact the church office or our Meals Coordinator if you have any questions.

 Office Contact info is: office@elkgroveumc.org or 916-686-8303